Close Alert Banner

 Want to book a trip, but you're not currently in the service area?
 Tell us more!
 Help inform future expansion by completing our short form.

-The District DRT (Demand-Responsive Transit) project is funded by the District of Muskoka and the Government of Ontario.
+The launch of the District DRT (Demand-Responsive Transit) project was funded by the District of Muskoka and the Government of Ontario.
 The District Municipality of Muskoka is receiving up to $1 million through Ontario’s Community Transportation Grant Program to deliver local and intercommunity transportation services, including the District DRT project.

 Subscribe to page updates